-The historic city of Alexandria, Egypt played host to an Inter-Generational Dialogue (IGD) on 7th November 2019 at the Alexandria University, High Institute of Public Health.
+The historic city of Alexandria, Egypt played host to an Inter-Generational Dialogue (IGD) on 7 November 2019 at the Alexandria University’s High Institute of Public Health.

-The dialogue drew in a large contingency of delegates brought in from different sectors of society such as academia, government, youth organizations and the private sector.
+The dialogue drew in a large contingency of delegates from different sectors of society such as academia, government, youth organisations and the private sector.
 The theme for the discussion was on “Global Health Spectrum and Sustainable Peace”.
-The dialogue was convened by Mariam Gamal Amine Geris, the All Africa Students Union (AASU) representative in Egypt, at the University of Alexandria and facilitated by Nermin Osman, Intern at the United Nations System Staff College and the AASU Egypt partner, with Chairperson PROF DR AMEL EL SAHN Dean of High Institute of Public Health, Alexandria University–Egypt and Co-Chairperson Prof Dr Ola Akl Professor of Primary Health Care, High Institute of Public Health, Alexandria University–Egypt.
+The dialogue was convened by Mariam Gamal Amine Geris, the All Africa Students Union (AASU) representative in Egypt at the University of Alexandria and facilitated by Nermin Osman, Intern at the United Nations System Staff College and the AASU Egypt partner, with Chairperson Prof Dr Amel El Sahn, Dean of High Institute of Public Health, Alexandria University, and Co-Chairperson Prof Dr Ola Akl, Professor of Primary Health Care, High Institute of Public Health, Alexandria University.

 The exciting line of speakers included Prof Dr Fahmy Charl, Regional World Health Organisationa (WHO) Representative, Egypt Professor of Industrial Medicine, Alexandria University; Prof Dr Neveen, Regional Food Safety Consultant: WHO/MENA/CEHA, Professor of Food Analysis and Safety, Alexandria University; Wagdy Elshouky, Company Manager and Industrialist: Midor-Eprom – Egypt; and Layla Tamer Gaber, High School Student Section lettres – 2eme secondaire Collège de la Mère de Dieu.